Donate the Easy Way – Rotary of Lynnwood

 The Rotary of Lynnwood conducts a very popular annual rummage sale to raise money for 20 local charities, including the Lynnwood Food Bank and the Boys & Girls Clubs of Snohomish County.
 They fund scholarships for Edmonds School District and Edmonds Community College Foundation.

-As a donation pickup service they have been fabulous, bending over backwards to match their pickup date to our schedule.
+As a donation pickup service they have been fabulous in the past for our donations, bending over backwards to match their pickup date to our schedule.
 They have carried things out of the home.
 They haven’t complained about a tiny flaw or two.
 They have even made pickups on the weekend.

 DON’T MISS THIS YEAR’S SALE